mtlynch/mtlynch.io/content/posts/freelancer-guidelines/index.md

 ## Timeboxing

-Early in our work together, I'll ask you to limit billable hours per week or per milestone.
+Early in our work together, I'll ask you to limit billable hours per week or milestone.
 I do this to control billing as I get a sense of your development velocity and whether we work well together.

-If you're approaching the end of the hours limit and won't finish, reserve time to organize the work you've done.
-Include it in an email with an explanation of what's complete, what's incomplete, and how many hours you expect for the remaining work.
+If you're approaching the limit and won't finish, reserve time to organize the work you've done.
+Send it to me in an email with an explanation of what's complete, what's incomplete, and how many hours you expect for the remaining work.

 I won't pay for any time beyond the agreed hours cap.